 White Palace Marghazar is the only breathtaking location in the Swat district that’s situated at a distance of around 12 km from the city of Mingora.
 Not only do tourists visit Marghazar for its natural beauty and pleasant weather but also to visit the historic White Palace built in 1941 during the era of Swat state.

 Usually, I called South Korea as my second homeland.
-I have an awfully memory about it.
 Over 70% of the land is mountainous with the eastern regions consisting of mainly rugged mountain ranges and deep valleys.
 Many people enjoy hiking in the foothills and mountains.
 Most of the larger rivers and forests are located in the west.
 The coastline is dotted with bays and it has some of the highest tides in the world.
 The eastern coastline has many sandy beaches, while the western side consists mainly of mud flats and rocky shores.
 Here, I would like to share stupendous places of South Korea which I have visited.

 Insa-dong is located in the heart of the capital city Seoul, is where old and new coexist.
 The main street of Insa-dong is lined with alleys both big and small full of interesting shops, galleries, traditional restaurants, teahouses, and cafes.